 Once the rice is done, gently fluff it with a fork and sprinkle the frozen peas over top.
 Recover and set aside for about 5 minutes.
 To finish, fold in the peas, taste for seasoning, and serve.

 Frying the rice prevents it from becoming mushy when it is cooked in the sauce.
 After blending, some people prefer to strain the tomato mixture to remove the skin from the tomatoes.
-You could also substitute the tomatoes for tomato juice or V8; and chicken stock with vegetable stock for a vegetarian version.
+You could also substitute the tomatoes for tomato juice or V8.

 When you add the oil you should add a clove of garlic and let it brown for a bit then add the rice.
 It gives the rice to have much more flavor trust me I grew up eating red rice.
 Also you can also add any mixed frozen vegetables and even corn by itself it is very delicious.
 Also it is better to add the frozen vegetables when there is still liquid in the pot that way you'll know that the vegetables are not frozen.